 6. Assist Others

-If you’ve managed to survive the earthquake without serious injuries, now is the time to go out and help others.
+If you’ve survived the earthquake without serious injuries, now is the time to go out and help others.

 Start by checking on your neighbors to see if anyone is injured.
 Join rescue teams who are working to save people trapped under rubble.

 Disasters are terrible times, but they also bring out the heroes in us.
 This is just one more reason to get prepared for an earthquake.
-You not only will save yourself, but be in a better position to save others.
+You will save yourself and be in a better position to save others.

 Learn more about how to become a disaster rescue hero.